I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiaswritemultiple.md

 ## -remarks
 <p>This function operates in a similar manner to <b>IPropertyStorage::WriteMultiple</b>, which is described in the Windows SDK documentation.
 The PROPSPEC and PROPVARIANT structures are also described in the Windows SDK documentation.</p>

-<p>This function operates in a similar manner to <b>IPropertyStorage::WriteMultiple</b>, which is described in the Windows SDK documentation.
-The PROPSPEC and PROPVARIANT structures are also described in the Windows SDK documentation.</p>

 ## -requirements
 <table>
 <tr>